 Zion Oil & Gas (2025) · SpaceX IPO governance · TBOC § 2.116 sibling

 The private-ordering courthouse-access channel.
-Zion Oil & Gas became the first publicly-traded company to adopt a mandatory-arbitration provision (by bylaw amendment effective December 1, 2025) blocking shareholder class actions following the September 17, 2025 SEC staff-practice shift — under which mandatory-arbitration provisions in IPO registration statements are no longer treated as grounds to delay acceleration of effectiveness (the shift was a staff-practice change, not a rulemaking; primary-source SEC release pending SMU CGI confirmation, see Goodwin Procter alert as practitioner secondary).
+Zion Oil & Gas became the first verified post-September-17-policy-shift public-company adopter of a mandatory-arbitration provision (by bylaw amendment effective December 1, 2025) blocking shareholder class actions following the SEC’s Commission Policy Statement, Acceleration of Effectiveness of Registration Statements of Issuers with Certain Mandatory Arbitration Provisions, Release No. 33-11389 (Sept.
+17, 2025) (3-1 Commission vote; Crenshaw, Comm’r, dissenting), under which the presence of a mandatory-arbitration provision in a company’s governing documents will not impact the Commission’s decision whether to accelerate effectiveness of a registration statement.
+The Policy Statement is a Commission-level action accompanied by amendments to Rule 431 of the Commission’s Rules of Practice; it does not adjudicate state-law validity.
+See also Goodwin Procter alert (practitioner secondary).
 SpaceX's planned IPO governance package reportedly includes mandatory arbitration, class-action waivers, tighter shareholder-proposal rules, and Texas-law governance features.
 These instruments operate parallel to (but doctrinally distinct from) Texas's TBOC § 2.116 jury-trial-waiver and § 2.115 exclusive-forum provisions.

 Private-ordering thread